alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 it does not seem like they are going to be revised any time soon.
 The toolset is not as good as it believes it is.
-I think that Go can still be a good fit for small utilities that require better computing performance than Node.js but do not need the power of C.
+I think that Go can still be a good fit for small utilities that require better computing performance than Node.js but do not need the power of C, although Node.js is closing the performance gap rapidly.

 ### Acknowledgements